jassemb/AirBnB_clone/README.md

 This project was created to **Holberton School.**

 ## Usage
 Like the Unix shell, the HBnB console works in both interactive and non-interactive modes.
-In interactive mode, it prints a prompt and waits for input from the user
+In interactive mode, it prints a prompt and waits for input from the user.

 ## First step: